Cellbricks wins "The Spark" digital prize

 The company has developed a 3D printing process for tissue and organs.

-The Berlin-based start-up Cellbrick has won the German digital prize "The Spark".
-Management consultants McKinsey & Company and Handelsblatt awarded the prize for the seventh time in a row.
-This year, the prize honored companies that aim to transform the healthcare and medical industries with technological innovations.
+The Berlin start-up Cellbrick has won the German digital prize "The Spark".
+Management consultants McKinsey & Company and Handelsblatt have awarded the prize for the seventh time in a row.
+This year, the prize was awarded to companies that want to transform the healthcare and medical sector with technological innovations.

 The start-up Cellbricks, founded by Lutz Kloke, took first place.
-The company aims to solve the problem of organ shortage with 3D printing.
-Using a combination of human and artificial tissues, Cellbrick initially wants to produce breast implants and soon organs.
-In second place comes start-up Caresyntax, a platform for surgical data that aims to make operations smarter.
-Third place goes to Lindera.
-The start-up offers motion analysis via app.
-It aims to calculate seniors' risk of falling, for example.
+The company aims to solve the problem of organ shortages with 3D printing.
+Using a combination of human and artificial tissue, Cellbrick initially wants to produce breast implants and soon also organs.
+In second place is the start-up Caresyntax, a platform for surgical data that aims to make operations more intelligent.
+Third place went to Lindera.
+The start-up offers movement analysis via an app.
+The aim is to calculate the risk of falls for senior citizens, for example.

-"High-tech can fundamentally revolutionize the health and medical industry and improve medical performance for our benefit," says Fabian Billing, head of Germany at McKinsey & Company.
+"High-tech can fundamentally revolutionize the healthcare and medical industry and improve medical performance for our benefit," says Fabian Billing, Head of Germany at McKinsey & Company.
 "We all need to work together to make our tech revolutionaries successful in the international ecosystem."

 Newsletter